Back to all posts

 http://labs.pivotsec.in:8080/ClickOnceSample.application#payload.exe, Culture=neutral, PublicKeyToken=0000000000000000, processorArchitecture=msil

-Web Based deployment of ClickOnce Application
+Web-based deployment of ClickOnce Application

 A ClickOnce application can be installed on an end user's computer and run locally even when the computer is offline, or it can be run in an online-only mode without permanently installing anything on the end user's computer.

-Browser automatically opens .application ClickOnce installer.
+The browser automatically opens the .application ClickOnce installer.

-Initiating ClickOnce installation by downloading and clicking on an .application file
+Initiating ClickOnce installation by downloading and clicking on an .application file.

-User performing .appref-ms based installation
+User performing .appref-ms based installation.

-Red Team challenges for a successful initial access and what's next?
+Red team challenges for a successful initial access and what's next?

-1. If ClickOnce is not opened on a default Microsoft edge browser, it requires victim to download and run our ClickOnce application[.application or .appref-ms] explicitly.
+1. If ClickOnce is not opened in the default Microsoft Edge browser, it requires the victim to download and run the ClickOnce application (.application or .appref-ms) explicitly.

-2. User was prompted by the SmartScreen since the loader code is unsigned.This increases number of clicks(3-4 Clicks) that user must perform for successful execution.[PART-2 significantly drops the clicks required to 2-3 Clicks max.]
+2. The user is prompted by SmartScreen since the loader code is unsigned.
+This increases the number of clicks (3 to 4) the user must perform for successful execution.
+Part 2 significantly drops the clicks required to 2 to 3 max.

 What's next?